gladstone-institutes/GeneSet_Translator/README.md

 - ✅ BiologicalProcess-specific informative predicate filtering
 - ✅ Query gene highlighting in network view
 - ✅ Material Design icons for biological entity types
+- ✅ Node resizing in network view - currently broken
+- ✅ Improved query builder (3-hop queries, gene -> [intermediate] -> disease associated BiologicalProcess)

 **Planned Features (Phase 3):**

-- 📋 Node resizing in network view - currently broken
-- 📋 Better clustering algorithms - current Louvain clustering is not ideal for highly constrained networks
+- 📋 NodeAnnotator based annotations for intermediate nodes to improve clustering
+- 📋 LLM cluster summarization
 - 📋 Session management (explicitly save/load sessions, currently just cached in a local directory)
-- 📋 Export to Cytoscape desktop button
+- 📋 Improve export to Cytoscape
-- 📋 Improved query builder (3-hop queries, gene -> [intermediate] -> disease associated phenotypes)
-- 📋 Augmenting the query results with external data sources
+- 📋 Augmenting the query results with external data sources in addition to NodeAnnotator
-- 📋 LLM cluster summarization
-- 📋 RAG-powered chat interface with Claude AI with knowledge provenance subgraph display

 > **Note**: This is research software in active development.
 Some features are incomplete and subject to change.